VulpesSARL/MiniNT5-Tools/README.md

 ### Note

-All these tools are provided as is from [Vulpes](https://vulpes.lu) If you've some questions, contact me [here](https://go.vulpes.lu/contact)
+All these tools are provided as-is from [Vulpes](https://vulpes.lu).
+If you've some questions, contact me [here](https://go.vulpes.lu/contact).